Sandomhet/Portfolio/public/markdown/blogs/Graph/mst.md

 ## Prim's Algorithm

 Prim's algorithm is a greedy algorithm that builds the MST one edge at a time, starting from an arbitrary vertex and growing the MST by adding the lightest edge that connects a vertex in the MST to a vertex outside the MST.

+Start from a vertex, grow the MST by adding the minimum weight edge connecting the tree to a new vertex. $O(m \log m)$ with priority queue.

 （与 dijkstra 神似）